 Star are now 14-3 for the season at the summit after a sixth consecutive win.
 For Demons, the loss sees them in still in eighth after Limerick Celtics defeat against Killester.

 The win for Ballincollig keeps them tied for second with Killester, two games back from Belfast Star.
-For Éanna, they are in fifth spot, tied for fourth with UCD Marian, but Éanna possess a game in hand over Marian in the race for a home playoff berth.
+For Éanna, they are in fifth spot, tied with fourth-placed UCD Marian, but Éanna possess a game in hand over Marian in the race for a home playoff berth.

-Energywise Ireland Neptune secured a crucial win in the fight for survival in the Domino’s Men’s Super League with a 95-78 win over EJ Sligo All-Stars.
-Mike Hayes pulled out one of the performances of the weekend, with 43 points and 10 rebounds for Neptune, including 15 in the final quarter.
-For All-Stars, Elijah Faapito and Jordan Hinda combined for 43 in the loss as Sligo edge closer to the drop zone.
+Energywise Ireland Neptune secured a crucial win in the fight for survival in the Domino’s Men’s Super League thanks to a 95-78 win over EJ Sligo All-Stars.
+Mike Hayes pulled out one of the performances of the weekend, racking up 43 points and 10 rebounds for Neptune, including 15 in the final quarter.
+For All-Stars, Elijah Faapito and Jordan Hinda combined for 43 in the loss, as Sligo edge closer to the drop zone.

-The win for Neptune was a massive one, as they now go level with both Sligo and Killorglin on five wins, however they have an extra game to play over All-Stars.
+The win for Neptune was a massive one, as they now go level with both Sligo and Killorglin on five wins, however the Cork side have a game in hand, due to last weekend’s halted game at Griffith College Éanna.

 Tanner Graham scored in the final seconds as UCD Marian left it late to defeat Flexachem KCYMS, 79-77.
-Bruce Sainitilus scored a game-high 32 points for Marian along with 21 from Graham, including that game-winning shot at the end of the game.
-For Killorglin, the trio of Jordan Blount, Marquez Letcher-Ellis and Rami Ghanem did everything to secure the victory, combining for 56 points between the three of them.
-But ultimately, Marian took home what could be a vital win in the fight for the home playoff positions.
+Bruce Sainitilus scored a game-high 32 points for Marian along with 21 from Graham, including that game-winning shot at the finish.
+For Killorglin, the trio of Jordan Blount, Marquez Letcher-Ellis and Rami Ghanem did everything to secure the victory, combining for 56 points between the three of them, but ultimately Marian took home what could be a vital win in the fight for the home playoff positions.

-Marian are in fourth place with a record of 9-8, but Éanna breathing down their necks on nine wins with an extra game to play.
-The defeat for Killorglin keeps them firmly in the relegation battle, at 5-11, with that extra game to play over Sligo.
+Marian are in fourth place with a record of 9-8, but Éanna breathing down their necks on nine wins with their extra game to play.
+The defeat for Killorglin keeps them firmly in the relegation battle, at 5-11

-Garvey’s Tralee Warriors went level with St. Vincent’s after a 79-71 win in Glasnevin on Saturday.
+Garvey’s Tralee Warriors went level with St. Vincent’s, following a 79-71 win in Glasnevin on Saturday.
 Jordan Perkins and Irshaad Hunte continued to lead the way for Warriors, scoring 44 points between them.
-It was William Thomas and Marcellus Garrick leading the battle for Vincent’s, scoring 47 of their own points together.
-A 22-9 fourth quarter gave the MSL National Cup finalists the edge as Warriors went back to Tralee with the victory.
+It was William Thomas and Marcellus Garrick leading the battle for Vincent’s, the pair scoring 47.
+A 22-9 fourth quarter gave the Domino’s MSL National Cup finalists the edge, as Warriors went back to Tralee with the victory.

-Both sides are now joint-sixth on eight wins, however, Warriors have two games extra to play over Vincent’s that could easily have them in the fight for the top-four.
+Both sides are now joint-sixth on eight wins, however, Warriors have two games extra to play over Vincent’s which could easily have them in the fight for the top-four.

 Domino’s Men’s Super League